Japan declares state of emergency, ramping up virus battle

 Abe’s government is thought to have delayed declaring a state of emergency out of fear of how it might hurt the economy.
 But as fear of the pandemic has grown, the public and medical experts have increasingly supported taking more drastic action.

-Abe repeatedly has said a hard lock down, like in Italy and France where nobody is supposed to be outside for nonessential reasons, is not envisaged for Japan.
-“We can only make a request, but it’s different from lock downs enforced in France and other countries,” he said last week.

-Measures include: a stay-at-home request, guidance to schools on temporary closures and requests to close non-essential businesses and stores and to cancel or postpone events and exhibits.
+The state of emergency includes a stay-at-home request; guidance to schools on temporary closures and requests to close non-essential businesses and stores and to cancel or postpone events and exhibits.
 Violators cannot be penalized unless they fail to comply with orders on providing or storing emergency relief goods, such as surgical masks and medical equipment.

 Still, the state of emergency could significantly limit movement of people around and out of the city.
-Takahide Kiuchi, an economist at Nomura Research Institute, said in a recent report that a state of emergency could cause consumer spending to fall nearly 2.5 trillion yen ($23 billion) , leading to a 0.4% drop in Japan’s annual GDP.
+Takahide Kiuchi, an economist at Nomura Research Institute, said in a recent report that a state of emergency could cause consumer spending to fall nearly 2.5 trillion yen ($23 billion), leading to a 0.4% drop in Japan’s annual GDP.

-The government enacted a special law last Month enabling Abe to declare a state of emergency.
-The law, however, is divisive given concerns over risks to civil rights.
+The government overcame controversy over risks to civil rights to gain approval of a special law last Month enabling Abe to declare a state of emergency.

-The state of emergency comes less than two weeks after Koike, the Tokyo governor, raised the alarm over an acceleration of infections in the Japanese capital.

-Earlier, it was thought that Japan had curbed infections by closely monitoring clusters of cases and keeping them under control, rather than conducting massive testing as was done in neighboring South Korea.
+Earlier, Japan sought to curb infections by closely monitoring clusters of cases and keeping them under control, rather than conducting massive testing as was done in neighboring South Korea.
 That strategy appears to be failing given the sharp rise in cases not linked to previous known infections.

-As is true in many places, there are concerns over shortages of beds and ICU units for patients with severe symptoms.
+As is true in many places, there are fears over shortages of beds and ICU units for patients with severe symptoms.

 Osamu Nishida, chairman of the Japanese Society of Intensive Care Medicine, noted that Japan has only five ICU beds per 100,000 people, compared to 12 in Italy and about 30 in Germany.

-Abe said last Friday that the central government has secured 25,000 beds and 8,000 ventilators.
+Abe has said the central government has secured 25,000 beds and 8,000 ventilators.
 The health ministry also eased hospitalization requirements for patients with no symptoms or only slight illnesses, allowing their transfer to hotels and other designated lodgings where they can be monitored by medical workers.
 That should free up beds for the severely ill, helping ease the strain on the medical system.

 Follow Mari Yamaguchi on Twitter at https://www.twitter.com/mariyamaguchi